it-gorillaz/configify/README.md

 ### Validating Configuration Classes

-Depending on how critical a configuration is, you may want to validate it before bootstraping the application, for that you can use [class-validator](https://github.com/typestack/class-validator) to make sure your configuration is loaded correctly:
+Depending on how critical a configuration is, you may want to validate it before starting the application, for that you can use [class-validator](https://github.com/typestack/class-validator) to make sure your configuration is loaded correctly:

 ```js
 @Configuration()